qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Connecting to web services
 ==========================

-With QGIS you can have access to different types of OGC web services (WM(T)S, WFS(-T), CSW ...).
-Thanks to QGIS Server, you can also publish these services.
+With QGIS you can get access to different types of OGC web services (WM(T)S, WFS(-T), WCS, CSW, ...).
-Description of these capabilities and how-to are provided in chapter :ref:`sec_ogc`.
+Thanks to QGIS Server, you can also publish such services.
+Chapter :ref:`sec_ogc` contains descriptions of these capabilities.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE